eastmaels/steemblog.github.io/_posts/account/deanliu/2018-02-15_daily-photo-in-the-last-day-of-the-year.md

 - - -

-This page is synchronized from the post: [Daily Photo in the last day of the year](https://steemit.com/@deanliu/daily-photo-in-the-last-day-of-the-year)
+This page is synchronized from the post: ['Daily Photo in the last day of the year'](https://steemit.com/@deanliu/daily-photo-in-the-last-day-of-the-year)